Where to Discuss?

 Helper: Column Letter to Index

-This column_letter_to_index() has multiple usages later.
-And would be accessed from desecendant class.
+The _column_letter_to_index() helper has multiple uses later, and will be accessed from the descendant class.

 def _column_letter_to_index(self, column_letter) -> None: